CSC207-UofT/course-project-aarves/phase1/progress_report.md

 ## Progress Report ##

-1. Open questions we are struggling with:
+(open questions we are struggling with)
-- How to implement serialization so that it best follows clean architecture (see Clean Architecture for more information)
--

-2. What worked well so far:
+(what worked well so far)
-- Keeping team members updated on progress through active team group chat
-- Scheduling consistent meetings to brainstorm ideas and work through any issues
-- Collaborating in writing code worked well when we were unfamiliar with implementing a certain feature

-3. What each group member has been working on and plans to work on next:
+(what each group member has been working on and plans to work on next)
-- In general:
-    - Ironing out the Clean Architecture for the UI